OpenEvalProject/evals/manuscripts/elife-37851/v1/manuscript.md

 The retroviral construct expressing IRES-H2B-mCerulean cyan fluorescent protein (CFP) used for timelapse imaging experiments was generated in a previous study (Kueh et al., 2013).
 A complete list of vectors used is provided in Key Resources Table.

-## Mouse generation
+#### Mouse generation

 A series of genetic modifications were performed to generate different Bcl11b reporter mouse strains used for this study (Figure 1—figure supplement 1).
 V6.5 mouse embryonic stem (ES) cells with a single modified Bcl11b allele expressing the IRES-H2B-mCitrine-loxp-neo-loxp fluorescent reporter were first transfected with Cre recombinase to excise the neomycin cassette.
 Subclones of this line with a correct deletion of the neomycin cassette were then targeted with the IRES-mCherry-neo gene targeting vector to generate dual allelic Bcl11b fluorescent reporter cells, and targeted again with the ΔEnh-hygro cassette to delete the enhancer in one allele.
 After each targeting event, recombinant ES cells grown on feeders were positively selected with antibiotics according to the cassette inserted, and negatively selected with G418.
 Resistant clones were passaged onto feeder-free conditions and screened using PCR and qPCR for correct targeting.
 Clones with the desired genotype were karyotyped for normal chromosome numbers before being injected into C57BL/6 blastocyst embryos or subjected to subsequent gene targeting.

 F0 chimeric mice from Bcl11bYFP/mCh(neo) and Bcl11bYFPΔEnh/mCh(neo) ES-cell blastocyst injections were generated, and either analyzed at embryonic day 14.5 (E14.5) or brought to term for breeding.
 Bcl11bYFP/mCh(neo) F0 chimeric mice were crossed to C57BL/6 mice, and the offspring containing Bcl11b-IRES-mCherry-neo allele were then bred to homozygosity for this allele.
 Dual allelic Bcl11bYFP(neo)/mCh(neo) mice with identical Bcl11b alleles except for fluorescent protein reporters were generated from breeding Bcl11bmCh(neo)/mCh(neo) mice to previously produced Bcl11bYFP(neo)/YFP(neo) mice (Kueh et al., 2016), and were used for in vitro assay studies of bone marrow derived T-cells.
 Bcl11bYFPΔEnh/mCh(neo) mice were generated in a similar manner by first breeding to C57BL/6 mice to generate enhancer deleted heterozygotes, then crossing mice to Bcl11bmCh(neo)/mCh(neo).
 Bcl11bYFPΔEnh/YFPΔEnh mice were generated in parallel by crossing enhancer deleted heterozygotes together.
 For experiments comparing the effects of the enhancer on Bcl11b expression, direct control Bcl11bYFP/mCh(neo) mice were generated from breeding Bcl11bYFP/YFP and Bcl11bmCh(neo)/mCh(neo) animals.
 However, we have previously reported that the presence or absence of neo cassette does not affect the Bcl11b reporter locus (Kueh et al., 2016), and do not observe any differences in expression pattern in this study as well (see Figures 1 and 3).

-## Cell purification
+#### Cell purification

 Thymocytes and splenocytes were purified from lymphoid organs removed from 4- to 6-week-old normal and enhancer-deleted two-color Bcl11b reporter strains, and 2-month post-fetal liver precursor transplantation CD45.1 chimeras prior to flow cytometry analysis or fluorescent activated cell sorting (FACS).
 Harvested lymphoid organs were mechanically dissociated to make single cell suspensions that were re-suspended in Fc blocking solution with 2.4G2 hybridoma supernatant (prepared in the Rothenberg lab).
 Early stage thymocyte precursors to be analyzed (ETP, DN2A, DN2B, DN3: Figures 1C and 3B, and Figure 3—figure supplement 1) or sorted (DN2, DN3: Figures 3D and 6A), were first depleted of mature cell lineages using a biotin-streptavidin-magnetic bead removal method.
 Thymocyte suspensions were labeled with biotinylated lineage marker antibodies (CD8α, TCRβ, TCRγδ, Ter119, Gr-1, CD11c, CD11b, NK1.1), incubated with MACS Streptavidin Microbeads (Miltenyi, Biotec) in HBH buffer (HBSS (Gibco), 0.5% BSA (Sigma-Aldrich), 10 mM HEPES, (Gibco)) pre-filtered through cell separation magnet (BD Biosciences), and passed through a magnetic column (Miltenyi Biotec).
 Rare T-cell subsets found in the spleen (Figure 3—figure supplement 2) were enriched using a similar depletion protocol by labeling splenocytes with biotinylated antibodies CD19, CD11b, CD11c, and Gr-1.
 Later-stage thymocyte precursors analyzed (Figure 1D, Figure 3B, and Figure 3—figure supplements 1, 3, 4) or sorted (Figure 6A), and whole splenocyte populations analyzed (Figure 3—figure supplements 2, 3) were directly stained with conjugated fluorescent cell surface antibodies (see Supplementary file 1, Key Resources Table).

 ![Figure 6.](https://cdn.elifesciences.org/articles/37851/elife-37851-fig6-v1.jpg)

-**Figure 6.:** Bcl11b activation occurs within a limited developmental time window.Cells expressing only one Bcl11b allele at the indicated stages were sorted from thymocytes, cultured for 4d on OP9-DL1 monolayers, and analyzed for activation of the initially inactive Bcl11b allele using flow cytometry.
+**Figure 6.:** Cells expressing only one Bcl11b allele at the indicated stages were sorted from thymocytes, cultured for 4d on OP9-DL1 monolayers, and analyzed for activation of the initially inactive Bcl11b allele using flow cytometry.
 (A) Flow plots (left) show Bcl11b-mCh versus Bcl11b-YFP expression levels for descendants of cells that had mono-allelic expression at the indicated stages of development; bar charts (right) show the fraction of progenitors from different stages that activate the silent Bcl11b allele upon culture.
 Data represent mean and standard deviation of 4–5 replicates, derived from two independent experiments.
 The competence to activate the silent Bcl11b allele decreases upon progression to the DN3 stage and beyond.
 (B) Flow plots (left) show Bcl11b-mCh versus Bcl11b-YFP expression levels for DN2 or DN3 progenitors with either an intact YFP allele enhancer (top) or a disrupted YFP allele enhancer (bottom).
 Bar chart (right) shows the fraction of cells activating the silent Bcl11b allele upon re-culture.
 Data show that enhancer disruption reduces the Bcl11b activation advantage in DN2 cells as compared to DN3 cells.
 Data represent mean and standard deviation of three replicates from two independent experiments.

 Bone Marrow (BM) cells were harvested from dissected femurs and tibiae of 2- to 3- month-old Bcl11bYFP(neo)/mCh(neo) mice.
 Fetal livers (FLs) were removed from F0 chimeric fetuses of pregnant surrogate mice at E14.5, individually disrupted mechanically via pipetting into whole organ suspension, and frozen down in freezing media (50% FBS, 40% αMEM, 10% DMSO) for liquid nitrogen storage.
 Prior to in vitro culture use, BM and thawed FL cell suspensions were blocked in 2.4G2 supernatant, tagged with biotinylated antibody lineage markers specific to BM (CD19, CD11b, CD11c, NK1.1, Ter119, CD3ε, Gr-1, B220) or FL (CD19, F4/80, CD11c, NK1.1, Ter119, Gr-1), and depleted of biotin-streptavidin-magnetically labeled mature lineage cells as described above.
 Eluted lineage depleted (Lin-) bone marrow progenitors were either frozen down in freezing media for storage in liquid nitrogen or used directly for in vitro cell culture assays of T-cell development, while Lin- fetal liver progenitors were immediately cultured.

-## In vitro differentiation of T-cell progenitors
+#### In vitro differentiation of T-cell progenitors

 DN T-cell precursors used for in vitro studies were generated by culturing BM and FL stem and progenitor cells on a OP9-DL1 stromal monolayer culture system (Schmitt and Zúñiga-Pflücker, 2002), following previously detailed methods (Kueh et al., 2016) with adapted variations as described below.
 To promote the DN T-cell development, purified or thawed Lin- progenitors were cultured on OP9-DL1 stromal cell monolayers (Schmitt and Zúñiga-Pflücker, 2002) plated on tissue-culture treated plates (Corning) using standard culture medium [80% αMEM (Gibco), 20% Fetal Bovine Serum (Sigma-Aldrich), Pen-Strep-Glutamine (Gibco), 50 μM β-mercaptoethanol (Sigma)], grown at 37°C in 5% CO2 conditions, and supplemented with cytokines.
 All in vitro T-cell generation cultures of Bcl11b-YFP/mCh Lin- BM precursors were supplemented with 5 ng/mL Flt-3L (Peprotech) and 5 ng/mL IL-7 (Peprotech), and were sorted after 6 or seven total days of culture following transduction with a retroviral vector expressing CFP 1 day prior (Figures 2, 4F and 5A, and Figure 2—figure supplement 1, Figure 4—figure supplements 1–2).
 Lin- fetal liver precursors were cultured with 5 ng/mL Flt-3L and 1 ng/mL IL-7 for the indicated number of days before analysis or sorting.
 For experiments in which Bcl11b locus activation was compared in the presence and absence of Notch signals, DN2 progenitors were cultured in parallel with OP9-DL1 stroma and with OP9-Control (without DL1 expression), respectively, as previously described (Kueh et al., 2016).

 Sorted thymocytes (Figures 3D and 6A), BM-derived DN2 progenitors (Figure 5A), and FL-DN progenitors (Figure 6B) were seeded manually onto 6000 OP9-DL1 or OP9-Control feeder cells per well in 96-well plates, cultured in standard medium supplemented with 5 ng/mL Flt-3L and either 5 ng/mL IL-7 (BM) or 1 ng/mL IL-7 (Thymocytes and FL), and harvested for analysis after the indicated number of days.

-## Flow cytometry and cell sorting
+#### Flow cytometry and cell sorting

 Unless otherwise noted, flow cytometry analysis and fluorescent-activated cell sorting of all in vitro and ex vivo lymphocytes were prepared using the procedures outlined.
 Briefly, cultured cells on tissue culture plates and primary cells from lymphoid organs were prepared as single cell suspensions, incubated in 2.4G2 Fc blocking solution, stained with respective surface cell markers as indicated (see Supplementary file 1, Key Resources Table), resuspended in HBH, filtered through a 40 μm nylon mesh, and analyzed using a benchtop MacsQuant VYB flow cytometer (Miltenyi Biotec, Auburn, CA) or sorted with Sony Synergy Sorter (Sony Biotechnology, Inc, San Jose, CA).
 Both instruments contain capabilities to detect mCherry fluorescence by 561 nm laser excitation.
 All antibodies used in these experiments are standard, commercially available monoclonal reagents widely established to characterize immune cell populations in the mouse; details are given in Supplementary file 1.
 Acquired flow cytometry data were all analyzed with FlowJo software (Tree Star).

-## Timelapse imaging
+#### Timelapse imaging

 Timelapse imaging of live-cells was used to study Bcl11b gene expression dynamics in single cells (Figures 2 and 4F, and Figure 2—figure supplement 1, Figure 4—figure supplements 1–2, and Video 1).
 To prepare for multi-day imaging, PDMS micromesh arrays (250 μm hole diameter, Microsurfaces, AU) containing small microwells that prevent seeded cells from migrating out of a single imaging field of view on 40x objective were adhered to 24-well glass-bottomed plates (Mattek, Ashland, MA).
 To prevent overcrowding in microwells and enable proper cell tracking, non-GFP expressing OP9-DL1, described in Kueh et al., 2016, and sorted CFP+ DN2 progenitors were plated at appropriate densities to achieve ~8 cells/microwell and ~1 cell/microwell, respectively.
 Cells were cultured in standard medium using Phenol Red-free αMEM (Gibco) and supplemented with 5 ng/mL Flt-3L and 5 ng/mL IL-7.

-## Image segmentation and analysis
+#### Image segmentation and analysis

 Cells were segmented using image processing workflow implemented in MATLAB (Mathworks, Natick, MA), as previously described in detail (Kueh et al., 2013; Kueh et al., 2016).
 Briefly, this workflow involved: (1) Correction for uneven fluorescence illumination, calculated from a fluorescent slide with uniform intensity, followed by background subtraction; (2) Automated cell segmentation, using an Laplacian filter-based edge detection algorithm, followed by exclusion of non-cell objects by size and shape selection.
 Cell segmentations were then subject to manual inspection, and segmented objects that did not correspond to cells were then eliminated.
 For each data set, automated segmentation parameters were chosen such that the fraction of incorrectly identified cells was <1% of the total number of segmented cells.
 To calculate fluorescence intensities for segmented cells, we first calculated average intensity levels for an annulus surrounding the segmented cell, and subtracted this background value from image intensities in the cell interior.
 This additional subtraction was performed to remove auto-fluorescence contributions from OP9-DL1 feeder cells to intensity measurements.
 Fluorescence intensity measurements were either displayed for clonal cell lineages confined within individual microwells (Figure 2B, C and Figure 2—figure supplement 1A, Figure 4—figure supplement 2B), or in a two-dimensional heat map showing the intensity distributions for different indicated time windows for all 218 microwells in a single imaging experiment (Figures 2B–D and 4F, and Figure 4—figure supplement 1).

-To obtain the time evolution of Bcl11b population fractions, we fit the 2D histograms of Bcl11b-YFP and Bcl11b-RFP levels, given by y and r respectively, to a sum of four 2D Gaussian functions:Fr,y=∑i=14fir,y.
+To obtain the time evolution of Bcl11b population fractions, we fit the 2D histograms of Bcl11b-YFP and Bcl11b-RFP levels, given by y and r respectively, to a sum of four 2D Gaussian functions:

+$$
+Fr,y=\sumi=14f_{i}r,y.
+$$

-Each 2D Gaussian function is given by:fi(r,y)=Ni2πσr,iσy,i1−ρi2⋅exp⁡(−12(1−ρi2r2)[(r−μr,i)2σr,i2+(y−μy,i)2σr,i2+2ρi(r−μr,i)(y−μr,i)σr,iσy,i])
+Each 2D Gaussian function is given by:

+$$
+f_{i}(r,y)=\frac{N_{i}}{2\pi\sigma_{r,i}\sigma_{y,i}\sqrt{1−ρ_{i}^{2}}}⋅exp⁡(−\frac{1}{2(1−ρ_{i}^{2}r^{2})}[\frac{(r−\mu_{r,i})^{2}}{\sigma_{r,i}^{2}}+\frac{(y−\mu_{y,i})^{2}}{\sigma_{r,i}^{2}}+\frac{2ρ_{i}(r−\mu_{r,i})(y−\mu_{r,i})}{\sigma_{r,i}\sigma_{y,i}}])
+$$

-Here, we define the four populations i=1…4 to correspond to the non-expressing, yellow mono-allelic, red mono-allelic and bi-allelic populations respectively (Figure 4—figure supplement 1).
+Here, we define the four populations $i=1…4$ to correspond to the non-expressing, yellow mono-allelic, red mono-allelic and bi-allelic populations respectively (Figure 4—figure supplement 1).
 Here, Ni corresponds to the volume under the Gaussian function when integrated over r and y.
 When fitted to experimental 2D histogram, Ni provides an estimate of the number of cells within a given population.

-We performed our fitting in two steps: (1) we first obtained the means, standard deviations and correlation coefficients of the Bcl11b non-expressing population (μr,1, μy,1,σr,1,σy,1,ρ1) by fitting the first 2D Gaussian function f1(r,y) to a 2D histogram of Bcl11b-YFP and Bcl11b-RFP levels of cells at the beginning of the experiment (within the time window 0<t<10 hr), which were sorted to have both Bcl11b alleles inactive.
+We performed our fitting in two steps: (1) we first obtained the means, standard deviations and correlation coefficients of the Bcl11b non-expressing population $(\mu_{r,1},\mu_{y,1},\sigma_{r,1},\sigma_{y,1},ρ_{1})$ by fitting the first 2D Gaussian function $f_{1}(r,y)$ to a 2D histogram of Bcl11b-YFP and Bcl11b-RFP levels of cells at the beginning of the experiment (within the time window $0<t<1$0 hr), which were sorted to have both Bcl11b alleles inactive.
 This fit to the initial non-expressing Bcl11b population is crucial for accurate determination of different Bcl11b allelic populations using the 4-Gaussian fit approach.
-(2) To obtain a time series of Bcl11b allelic population fractions from single-cell data, we then fit the constrained 4-Gaussian model F(r,y) to 2D histograms of Bcl11b-YFP and RFP levels obtained across successive time bins, fixing the parameters for the first Gaussian, and allowing the means, standard deviations and correlation coefficients of the remaining Gaussians(μr,j, μy,j,σr,j,σy,j,ρj), j = 2….4 to vary within bounds set by the observed fluorescence distributions of the Bcl11b allelic-expressing population.
-From these fits, we then obtain the observed fraction of cells in the ith state in a time window centered on time t:fiobs(t)=Ni(t)/∑j=14Nj(t)
+(2) To obtain a time series of Bcl11b allelic population fractions from single-cell data, we then fit the constrained 4-Gaussian model $F(r,y)$ to 2D histograms of Bcl11b-YFP and RFP levels obtained across successive time bins, fixing the parameters for the first Gaussian, and allowing the means, standard deviations and correlation coefficients of the remaining Gaussians$(\mu_{r,j},\mu_{y,j},\sigma_{r,j},\sigma_{y,j},ρ_{j})$, j = 2….4 to vary within bounds set by the observed fluorescence distributions of the Bcl11b allelic-expressing population.
+From these fits, we then obtain the observed fraction of cells in the ith state in a time window centered on time t:

+$$
+f_{i}^{obs}(t)=N_{i}(t)/\sumj=14N_{j}(t)
+$$

-To estimate confidence bounds, we also perform error analysis to get the confidence bounds for fi(t), given by:δfiobs=fiobsδNiNi2+∑j=14δNj2∑j=14Nj2
+To estimate confidence bounds, we also perform error analysis to get the confidence bounds for $f_{i}(t)$, given by:

+$$
+\deltaf_{i}^{obs}=f_{i}^{obs}\sqrt{\frac{\deltaN_{i}}{N_{i}}^{2}+\frac{\sumj=14\deltaN_{j}^{2}}{\sumj=14N_{j}^{2}}}
+$$

-Here, δNi represents the error in the estimation of Ni from least squares fitting.
+Here, $\deltaN_{i}$ represents the error in the estimation of $N_{i}$ from least squares fitting.

-## Model analysis and fitting
+#### Model analysis and fitting

 Models for Bcl11b activation (Cis-only, Sequential trans-cis, Parallele trans-cis; Figure 4A, Appendix) were numerically simulated using an ordinary differential equation solver in MATLAB.
 The predicted time course from these models were fit to experimental data, using a least-squares procedure with the following free parameters: the cis- and trans- activation rates (kC and kT respectively), and the fraction of cells in each Bcl11b non-expressing sub-state, constrained to equal one at t = 0 (sequential and parallel trans-cis models only).
 For both yellow/red mono-allelic and bi-allelic expressing populations fractions, there is a clear lag in their rise kinetics of ~15–20 hr (Figure 4B), even though all bi-allelic and mono-allelic expressing cells are all already discernible after the earliest measured time interval (~5 hr, Figure 4—figure supplement 1, red arrows).
 This lag in measured population fraction data occurs, because the earliest Bcl11b expressing cells still have fluorescent reporter levels that are very similar to the non-expressing cell populations, and are therefore not detected by the constrained Gaussian feature described above.
-Thus, to correct for this lag, we introduced detection time delay into the fitting functions for the three Bcl11b –expressing populations, as follows:fi't=fit-τi
+Thus, to correct for this lag, we introduced detection time delay into the fitting functions for the three Bcl11b –expressing populations, as follows:

+$$
+f_{i}^{'}t=f_{i}t-\tau_{i}
+$$

-Here, τi denotes the time delay in the detection of the ith allelic expression state, taken to be the time at which the detected fraction of cells in the ith state increases to a value significantly greater than zero.
+Here, $\tau_{i}$ denotes the time delay in the detection of the ith allelic expression state, taken to be the time at which the detected fraction of cells in the ith state increases to a value significantly greater than zero.
 Note that as RFP and YFP differed in their accumulation rates and detection thresholds, they showed different time delays for detection.
+We evaluated the goodness of each model fit by calculating its reduced chi-squared value, defined as:

+$$
+χ^{2}=\frac{\sum_{i,j}\frac{f_{i,j}-f_{i,j}^{obs}}{\deltaf_{i,j}^{obs}}}{d.f.}
+$$

-We evaluated the goodness of each model fit by calculating its reduced chi-squared value, defined as:χ2=∑i,jfi,j-fi,jobsδfi,jobsd.f.where the summation is taken over all allelic expressing states i and all time points j, subject to the time lag defined above, and the number of degrees freedom (d.f) is defined as the number of fitted data points, minus the number of fitting parameters.
+where the summation is taken over all allelic expressing states i and all time points j, subject to the time lag defined above, and the number of degrees freedom (d.f) is defined as the number of fitted data points, minus the number of fitting parameters.
 To compare whether the sequential or parallel trans-cis models provided a significantly better fit to the data compared to the cis- only model, we then took the ratio of reduced chi-squared values for the two compared fits (i.e. their F values), and evaluated for statistical difference using the F-test.
 Qualitative predictions for perturbing specific reaction steps (Figure 5—figure supplement 1) were obtained by performing a series of simulations with increasing magnitude of perturbation to the same ending time point.
 In accordance with experimental observations showing some inactivation of the Bcl11b locus upon Notch withdrawal (Figure 5A,B), perturbations involved both a reduction of the forward rate constant, and an increase in the rate of a reverse reaction, together with a graded attenuation in the perturbation after activation of one Bcl11b allele (see Figure 5—figure supplement 1, and Appendix for a comprehensive description).
 Parameters were chosen based on the best fits of the unperturbed time course (Figure 4B), although the direction of the predicted shifts in phase space do not depend on the exact parameters being chosen (Figure 5C,D, and Figure 5—figure supplement 1).

 To generate predictions for allelic state distributions from single clones (Figure 4D,E), we performed Monte-Carlo simulations of clonal single proliferating progenitor lineages, using Markov transition probabilities determined by best-fit rate constants to sequential or parallel trans-cis models (see Appendix).
 Here, the cell division time was taken to be 20 hr, corresponding to rates of cell expansion observed in experiments, and measurements of clonal allelic distributions were taken at 100 hr (i.e. after five cell divisions), also matching the time of experimental sampling.
 Probabilities per cell division for each transition were obtained by converting the continuous-time models to a discrete Markov chain, and these probabilities were taken to be independent between two daughters of the same cell, consistent with the first-order kinetics of these transitions in our models.
 To test experimental data against each model, we obtained the expected probability of having clones with dual-allelic expression together with mono-allelic expression from two alleles (Y + R + D) or from a single allele (Y + D and R + D) clones, for each model, and compared the observed frequencies from clonal lineage data using a chi-squared test.

-## Radiation chimeras
+#### Radiation chimeras

 Fetal liver precursor transplanted CD45.1 chimeras were generated to study the long-term T-cell potential of cells without Bcl11b enhancer in mice.
 Individual fetal liver whole organ suspensions were thawed and split for depletion protocols indicated above or stimulated in standard medium supplemented with 50 ng/mL IL-6 (eBioscience), 50 ng/mL SCF (eBioscience), and 20 ng/mL IL-3 (eBioscience) for 2 days to enrich for hematopoietic stem cell (HSC) progenitors.
 CD45.1 C57BL/6 mice were subjected to sublethal radiation of 1000 rads from a cesium source.
 Cells were re-suspended in PBS and 106 cells in a volume of 200 μL were injected retro-orbitally into anesthesized, irradiated mice using 31G, 6 mm insulin syringes (BD).
 Comprehensive splenocyte analysis was performed on 2-month post-transplantation chimeras by sacrificing mice and harvesting spleen and thymus organs following protocols indicated above (Figure 3—figure supplement 3).

-## Retroviral transduction on Retronectin-DL1-coated plates
+#### Retroviral transduction on Retronectin-DL1-coated plates

 Retroviral particles were packaged by transient cotransfection of the Phoenix-Eco packaging cell line with the retroviral construct and the pCL-Eco plasmid (Imgenex) using FuGENE 6 (Promega).
 Viral supernatants were collected at 2 and 3 days after transfection and immediately frozen at −80°C until use.
 To infect BM-derived T-cell progenitors, 33 μg/mL retronectin (Clontech) and 2.67 μg/mL of DL1-extracellular domain fused to human IgG1 Fc protein (Varnum-Finney et al., 2000) were added in a volume of 500 μL per well in 24-well tissue culture plates (Costar, Corning) and incubated overnight.
 Viral supernatants were added next day into coated wells and spun down at 2000 rcf for 2 hr at room temperature.
 BM-derived T-cell progenitors used for viral transduction were cultured for 5 days according to conditions described above, disaggregated, filtered through a 40 μm nylon mesh, and 106 cells transferred onto each retronectin/DL1-coated virus-bound 24-well supplemented with 5 ng/mL SCF (Peprotech), 5 ng/mL Flt3-L, and 5 ng/mL IL-7.

-## Quantification and statistical analysis
+### Quantification and statistical analysis

 The sample size for each experiment, and number of independent experiments are stated in the Figures and Figure Legends.
 In Figure 4B, the best fits of the different models were evaluated by comparing sum-squared errors using the F-test (Figure 4C), adjusted for different degrees of freedom for each model.
 A chi-squared test was applied to compare experimental data against model predictions shown in Figure 4F.
 Data that had a calculated p-value<0.05 was considered statistical significant, and exact P-values are reported in the figure legends.
 Bar chart data shown (Figure 6A,B) represent mean and standard deviation.

 ![Figure 7.](https://cdn.elifesciences.org/articles/37851/elife-37851-fig7-v1.jpg)

-**Figure 7.:** Bcl11b regulation by parallel cis and trans-limiting steps.Bcl11b activation requires two rate-limiting steps: a switch of the Bcl11b locus from an inactive to active epigenetic state, and the activation of a trans factor is necessary for transcription of Bcl11b from an activated locus.
+**Figure 7.:** Bcl11b activation requires two rate-limiting steps: a switch of the Bcl11b locus from an inactive to active epigenetic state, and the activation of a trans factor is necessary for transcription of Bcl11b from an activated locus.
 Notch signaling activates TCF-1 and GATA3 in early thymic progenitors (García-Ojeda et al., 2013; Scripture-Adams et al., 2014; Weber et al., 2011), and these two factors may act on the identified distal enhancer to control the rate-limiting cis step on the Bcl11b locus (green).
 In parallel, Notch promotes the activation of a trans factor (red) that is necessary for transcription from a cis-activated Bcl11b locus.
 The cis and trans-limiting steps together control the dynamics of Bcl11b expression and T-cell lineage commitment.